wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-devquickstarts-windowsphone.md

 If you're developing a windows phone app, Azure AD makes it simple and straightforward for you to authenticate your users with their Active Directory accounts.
 It also enables your application to securely consume any web API protected by Azure AD, such as the Office 365 APIs or the Azure API.

 For .NET native clients that need to access protected resources, Azure AD provides the Active Directory Authentication Library, or ADAL.
-ADAL’s sole purpose in life is to make it easy for your app to get access tokens.
-To demonstrate just how easy it is, here we’ll build a "Directory Searcher" Windows Phone 8.1 app that:
+ADAL's sole purpose in life is to make it easy for your app to get access tokens.
+To demonstrate just how easy it is, here we'll build a "Directory Searcher" Windows Phone 8.1 app that:

 -	Gets access tokens for calling the Azure AD Graph API using the [OAuth 2.0 authentication protocol](https://msdn.microsoft.com/zh-cn/library/azure/dn645545.aspx).
 -	Searches a directory for users with a given UPN.
 -	Signs users out.

-To build the complete working application, you’ll need to:
+To build the complete working application, you'll need to:

 2. Register your application with Azure AD.
 3. Install & Configure ADAL.